azoth-lang/azoth.language.reference/src/implementers-notes.md

 ensure that the GC doesn't trace uninitialized references in fields during object construction.
 A scheme of delaying tracing while an object is being initialized would require convoluted stack management to keep all references live.
-Indeed, it would require special handling when calling base class constructors as those would return when the object is half initialized.
+Indeed, it would require special handling when calling base class initializers as those would return when the object is half initialized.

-While there seem to be limited options for base class constructors, there are much better options for memory buffers.
+While there seem to be limited options for base class initializers, there are much better options for memory buffers.
 The basic memory buffer that `List[T]` is built on is a fixed capacity buffer with a variable size.
 Only elements within the size will be traced by the GC.
 Thus elements can be left uninitialized until a value is assigned into them and then the buffer size can be increased to